Back To Top

 9 Madras (Travancore)

-A commemorative postage stamp on 300 years of the 9th Battalion of the Madras Regiment (Travancore), oldest extant unit in the Indian Army :
+A commemorative postage stamp on 300 years of the 9th Battalion of the Madras Regiment (Travancore), oldest extant unit of the Indian Army :

 Battle of Colachel (Travancore-Dutch War)Personal Bodyguards to the Maharaja of TravancoreIssued by India